 In this article, we have discussed the impact of language and design on your ability to communicate your main value proposition and making a good first impression.
 This is a critical first step in making your users stay on your platform.

 It is not enough to focus on the language and design of your landing page.
 You want to make sure that all the communications to your users—from support emails to error pages—have the same coherent language and style.

 We are now going to shift our focus towards the design of your marketplace.
 By “design”, we do not mean simply making your marketplace look pretty; as famously said by Steve Jobs, “Design is not just what it looks like and feels like.
 Design is how it works.”
 We will dig deeper into practices that actually make your marketplace work for your users.

-We are going to start from the discovery part of the marketplace: how you can build the right tools that help your customers find the products and services they are looking for.
+The next chapter discusses how you can build the right tools that help your customers find the products and services they are looking for.